MOHAMMADHOSSEIN-JAFARI/Python-exercises/README.md

 In this program, read a positive number from the input and determine whether this number is prime or not.
 If it was a prime number, print prime in the output, and if it was not a prime number, print not prime in the output.
 Please make sure the output is exactly as stated.
 # Working with strings
-Saman is a novice with strings.
-There is a relatively simple question in front of you to start working with the strings, but it needs your help to be able to do it.
-Saman must write a program that reads a string from the input and applies the following changes to it.
+Saman's just learned the strings.
+There's a fairly simple question ahead of him to get started with the strings, but he needs your help to do it.
+Saman should write the program to read a string of words from the entrance and make the following changes to it.

-1 - Delete all vowels.
+1- Erase all vowels.

-2 - Print a dot before each silent letter.
+2. Print a dot before each silent letter.

-3. Write all the remaining silent letters in lower case.
+3. Write all the remaining silent letters in small numbers.
 (Vowels are aeiou)